AdobeDocs/experience-platform.en/help/landing/user-guide.md

 ![](images/user-guide/workflows.png)

-With the [!UICONTROL Workflows] section, the following workflows are available:
+Within the [!UICONTROL Workflows] section, the following workflows are available:

 - The **[!UICONTROL Map CSV to XDM schema]** workflow lets you upload and convert a CSV file to an XDM schema format.
 More information about this workflow can be found in the [mapping a CSV file to an XDM schema tutorial](../ingestion/tutorials/map-a-csv-file.md).
 - The **[!UICONTROL Create dataset from schema]** workflow lets you create a new dataset from a registered XDM schema.
 More information about this workflow can be found in the [datasets user guide](../catalog/datasets/user-guide.md#schema).